Russell-Waterhouse/blog/content/post/ai_aug_2026.md

 - Regulatory concerns
 - ...and so much more

-And if the decisions about all of that and much more don't matter, if the decisions about all of that in this hypothetical software that you're building doesn't matter, then fair enough, fling the AI at it and ship at the speed of fibre optic cable.
+If the decisions about all of that in this hypothetical software that you're building doesn't matter, then fair enough, fling the AI at it and ship at the speed of fibre optic cable.

 But I do have to wonder, what is your software doing that is worth doing but not worth doing correctly?
 That sounds like a hostile question, but I don't mean it to be; I simply can't find a way of wording the question that doesn't sound like that.

 I can't think of a software project that I could blindly throw an AI at, read none of the code, and ship it, and have it be worth my time and money.

 And I know that if you squint, that comes off gatekeep-ey.
+It sounds like I'm saying "only I, this one specific benevolent human, possess the judgement required to ship software, and the normies are doomed to only use software that me and my cronies give them."
 I don't mean it that way either.
-If anyone wants to do things with computers, be that for a career or a project they want to do on the side or whatever, I encourage you to go for it!
+If anyone wants to do things with computers, be that for fun or profit, I encourage you to go for it!
 There's so many resources free online, and so many helpful people, and so many good books.
 If you reach out to me, I would even be happy to be a mentor to you!
-I've spent many afternoons in coffee shops and on discord calls with junior developers sharing all that I know with them.
+I've spent many afternoons in coffee shops and on discord calls with junior developers sharing all that I know with them, and I'd happily do the same for you, dear stranger.

+But I don't see how this idea of "let the agents run wild with our code base" leads to anywhere other than technical debt on a scale we haven't seen before in the industry.
+Unless the agents get much better at making decisions, this kind of thinking is going to make a mess we'll be cleaning up for decades.